OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 #### On commenting and documenting code

-To get familiarized with the code, check the [API reference] (place_holder: link to API reference).
+To get familiarized with the code, check the [API reference] (place_holder: link to API reference, see [issue #]()).
 We use [Dartdoc](https://pub.dev/packages/dartdoc) to build it and will ask you to use it as well when commenting your code.
 If you require assistance with Dartdoc please check [Using Dartdoc](#using-dartdoc) below.

 * Classes, variables, constants, and relationships between classes should always be documented.